 Telford College Alumni

-This page celebrates our past students’ achievements and recognises how far our Alumni have travelled since studying with us.
+We love to celebrate our past students’ achievements and recognise how far our Alumni have travelled since studying with us.

-Keeping in contact with us through our Alumni can give you access to the college in exclusive ways only you will have as Alumni.
+Keeping in contact with us through our Alumni programme can give you access to the college in exclusive ways.

-Please complete the form below and let us know what you’re doing in your career, which course you attended with us, if you attended university and what you’d recommend about Telford College (formerly New College and TCAT).
+Please complete the form below and let us know what you’re doing in your career, which course you attended with us, if you attended university and what you’d recommend about Telford College.